OAI/learn.openapis.org/upgrading/overlay-v1.1-to-v1.2.md

 - `extends` and `$self` must not contain URI fragments.
 - When the target OpenAPI description defines `$self`, the overlay's `extends` value should match that URI.

-If your 1.1 overlay used a fragment in `extends`, remove it and keep the specific location in `target`:
+If your 1.1 overlay used a fragment in `extends`, remove it:

 ```yaml
 # Before